 CDE’s new report summarises findings from a large research project funded by the Standard Bank Tutuwa Community Foundation.
 It unpacks who these nine million people are, and focuses on how post-school NEETs must be better connected to an expanding economy.
 The report concludes with recommendations on specific interventions to help the most disadvantaged NEETs.

-Ann Bernstein, CDE’s executive director, and Stefan Schirmer, CDE’s head of research, will present the report’s key findings and recommendations.
+Ann Bernstein, CDE’s executive director, and Stefan Schirmer, CDE’s head of research, presented the report’s key findings and recommendations.

 For any general information, please contact firstname.lastname@example.org and for media enquiries, please contact Thobile Zulu on email@example.com | 071-468-5198